yamatt/blog/content/blog/predicting-the-future.md

 toc: false
 ---

 Back in the late 90s and early 2000s there was a portion of the population that were fascinated by the culture of Japan.
 One thing I remember vividly is how we used to find it so odd that at "celebrities" like [Sylvester Stallone](https://youtu.be/_EnFSwVV-c4) and [Arnold Schwarzenegger](https://youtu.be/6s8qn_PKbiA) were doing adverts for strange products in another language.
-This even became a part of our own culutre that it was even [parodied in the TV series Friends](https://youtu.be/uOy2lrJqKGY).
+This even became a part of our own culture that it was even [parodied in the TV series Friends](https://youtu.be/uOy2lrJqKGY).

 These days we're not even surprised when "celebrities" like [George Clooney endorsing coffee](https://youtu.be/IeQhtFS8KU0?t=14), or [Snoop Dogg rapping about take-away apps](https://youtu.be/uFPEedHvHqs).